microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/03_Reasoning_Models.md

 ## Next Steps

 Congratulations!
 You have completed the second part of this workshop, and have experimented with reasoning models.
+In the next part of the lab, you will learn how to use the model to generate image assets.

 Click **Next** to proceed to the Image Generation section.